 South Africa is Germany’s most important partner in sub-Saharan Africa.
 The German-South African Binational Commission, which has met biennially since 1996, provides the framework for bilateral cooperation.
-Its next meeting is scheduled to take place in autumn 2014 in Pretoria.
+Its eighth meeting was held in Pretoria on 21 November 2014.

 There is also a lively exchange at parliamentary level.
 On the German side, a key role is played here by the German Bundestag’s Parliamentary Friendship Group for Relations with the SADC States.
 Several German federal states have established close contacts and partnerships with South African provinces and conduct their own development cooperation and economic cooperation projects there, e.g. Bavaria with Gauteng and Western Cape, Baden-Württemberg with KwaZulu-Natal, North Rhine-Westphalia with Mpumalanga, Saxony with the Free State and Lower Saxony with Eastern Cape.

 South Africa remains a market offering substantial opportunities for German companies, particularly in the renewable energy, water and infrastructure sectors.
 Many German companies value South Africa as a gateway to other African markets in the region.

 In 2014, bilateral trade was worth EUR 13.2 billion.
 South Africa exported to Germany goods worth EUR 4.9 billion and imported from there goods worth EUR 8.3 billion, making Germany South Africa’s second biggest trading partner again in 2014.
 The total volume of bilateral trade is expected to grow to more than EUR 15 billion in 2015.

 In 2014, trade between South Africa and the European Union (EU) was worth EUR 41.7 billion.
 The EU thus remains South Africa’s most important trading partner by far, ahead of China and the United States.
 South Africa’s balance of trade deficit with the EU amounted to EUR 4.9 billion in 2014.